Ishan-Ravindu/Kasia/README.md

 - [IzioDev](https://github.com/IzioDev)

 Each one of these members constitued a multisig wallet with a 3/4 signature rule.
-This means funds cannot move if there is no supermojority (75%) that agrees on the movement.
+This means funds cannot move if there is no supermajority (75%) that agrees on the movement.

 Infrastructure costs are published on Kluster's Discord on a monthly basis (invoices given), currently approximating $80 per month.
 In addition to that, we've bought an Apple developer environment (~$550) to support the upcoming iOS version.